The political strength of the far right makes a crucial difference to the way we live.

 Want some examples?

 A "fucking foreigner" isn't just someone from abroad.
 He's unwanted here.
 Does a seven-year-old, calling his neighbour a "fucking poofter", really know what he's saying?
 What about the teenager who calls his teacher a "fucking bitch"?
 There are refugees at the railway station.
 To some kids, they are "dirty fucking parasites".
-And what about this eleven-year-old girl demanding that fucking climate activists should be shot? |
+And what about this 11-year-old girl demanding that fucking climate activists ought to be kneecapped? |

 So this is powerful.
 How do we use it?